 Press the M.2 SSD down and then secure it with the screw.
+Replace the heatsink and secure it to the original hole.

-Select the proper hole for the M.2 SSD to be installed and refasten the screw and nut.
+Select the proper hole for the M.2 SSD to be installed and refasten the screw and standoff.

-Installation Notices for the M2F\32G and SATA Connectors:
+Installation Notices for the M.2 and SATA Connectors:

-Due to the limited number of lanes provided by the Chipset, the availability of the SATA connectors may be affected by the type of devices installed in the M2F\32G connector.
-The M2F\32G connector shares bandwidth with the SATA3 3 connector.
+Due to the limited number of lanes provided by the Chipset, the availability of the SATA connectors may be affected by the type of devices installed in the M2A_SOCKET connector.
 Refer to the following table for details.